dbt-labs/dbt-codegen/README.md

 ### Arguments:

 - `source_name` (required): The source you wish to generate base model SQL for.
-- `tables` (required): A list of all tables you want to generate the base models for.
+- `table_name` (required): A single table name for which you want to generate the base model.

 ### Usage: